 The Sanborn Map Company [Wikipedia] put out thousands and thousands of maps of late 19th and early 20th century of small town America.
 They were called fire maps, because they were essentially inventories of buildings with fire risks identified for insurance purposes.
 Insurance companies could buy the maps, find your house, see if it was brick or frame, located next to close to other buildings or not, see if it was next to a fire-prone building or not, etc. etc.

 If you have any interest in local history, you'll find them fascinating.
-You can find all of the Northern Kentucky maps at Covington Library's web site, on this page Scroll down to Kentucky Sanborn Fire Maps.
-You'll need a liberary card number.
+You can find all of the Northern Kentucky maps at Covington Library's web site, on this page.
+You'll need a library card number.
 Use the zoom feature in your pdf reader to get to the detail in the maps.

 The Sanborn's exist for: